feeds_http_oauth

 HttpFetcher - It reuses the core HTTP fetcher configuration form

-- It injects OAuth headers at request time only
+- It injects OAuth values at request time only

 - It keeps OAuth credentials per feed, not per feed type